-All questions must be answered and the applicant must be the person who completes this form.
-This information will be used as a basis for a detailed investigation of your background and must be accurately reported.
+All questions MUST be answered and the applicant MUST be the person completing this form.
+This information will be used as a basis for a detailed investigation of your background and must be honestly and accurately reported.
 Failing to disclose information will result in an automatic application rejection.

 NOTE: If you need additional space please use Section 7: Supplemental Information.